drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 Part of that is adding a ***risk mitigation gate*** between ideation and execution.
 Crossing the gate means the idea's implementation strategy has been rigourously researched, vetted by the technical team, and the scope of work has been strictly defined.

 Working this way makes sure that solutions are well thought out and tested *before anyone writes code*.
 Because building the wrong thing *is actually* sometimes worse than building nothing.
-The tool I've found to be the best proxy for this metaphorical gate is a *Pitch* document.
+The tool I've found to be the best proxy for this metaphorical gate is the *Pitch* document.

 A *Pitch* is essentially just a Shape Up flavored design doc.
-However, what I like about the *Pitch* is that it goes beyond prompting the traditional conversation around Problem/Solution and adds in three sections I find extremely powerful.
+However, what I like about the *Pitch* is that it goes beyond prompting the traditional, mundane conversation around Problem/Solution and adds in three sections I find extremely powerful.

 ### 🍜 Appetite - Fixed Time.
 Variable Scope.